-(d) Determine causes of ERCOT System disturbances (trips, faults, and protective relay system actions); and
+(d) Determine causes of ERCOT System disturbances (trips, faults, and protective relay system actions);

+(e) Determine causes of Generation Resource and Energy Storage Resource (ESR) ride-through performance failures and loss of Load events; and

-(e) Meet the requirements of North American Reliability Corporation (NERC) Reliability Standards.
+(f) Meet the requirements of North American Reliability Corporation (NERC) Reliability Standards.

-(2) To ensure that adequate data is available for these activities, the disturbance monitoring requirements and procedures discussed in these Operating Guides have been established by ERCOT for the following:
+(2) To ensure ERCOT has adequate data for these activities, ERCOT establishes the disturbance monitoring requirements and procedures in these Operating Guides for the following:

-(a) Fault recording, sequence of events recording, and dynamic disturbance recording equipment owners in the ERCOT System; and
+(a) Fault recording, sequence of events recording, phasor measurement, and dynamic disturbance recording equipment owners; and

-(b) Transmission Service Providers (TSPs) and Resource Entities with equipment for recording Geomagnetic Disturbance (GMD) measurement data, including Geomagnetically-Induced Current (GIC) monitors and/or magnetometers for recording geomagnetic field data, installed at their facilities.
+(b) Transmission Service Providers (TSPs) and Resource Entities with equipment for recording Geomagnetic Disturbance (GMD) data, including Geomagnetically-Induced Current (GIC) monitors and/or magnetometers for recording geomagnetic field data.

+6.1.1.1 Applicability

+(1) Section 6.1.2, Fault Recording and Sequence of Events Recording Equipment, and its subsections apply to all facilities that are not Inverter-Based Resource (IBR) facilities.

+(2) Section 6.1.3, Dynamic Disturbance Recording Equipment Including Phasor Measurement Unit Equipment, and its subsections apply to all facilities that are not IBR facilities.

+(3) Section 6.1.4, Fault Recording, Sequence of Events Recording, and Phasor Measurement Unit Requirements for Inverter-Based Resources (IBRs), and its subsections apply to IBR facilities.

 6.1.2 Fault Recording and Sequence of Events Recording Equipment

-(1) Fault recording equipment includes digital fault recorders, certain protective relays and/or meters with fault recording capability, and dynamic disturbance recorders that meets the associated requirements in this Section.
+(1) Fault recording equipment includes digital fault recorders, certain protective relays, meters with fault recording capability meeting the associated requirements in this Section.

-(2) Sequence of events recording equipment includes any device capable of recording circuit breaker position (open/close) that meets the associated requirements in this Section.
+(2) Sequence of events recording equipment includes any device capable of recording circuit breaker position (open/close) or other binary points meeting the associated requirements in this Section.

-(3) Required fault recording and sequence of events recording equipment shall have a clock source that is synchronized to within +/- 2 milliseconds of Coordinated Universal Time (UTC), with or without a local time offset for Central Prevailing Time (CPT).6.1.2.1 Fault Recording Requirements
+(3) Required fault recording and sequence of events recording equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative to within +/- 2 milliseconds of Coordinated Universal Time (UTC), with or without a local time offset for Central Prevailing Time (CPT).6.1.2.1 Fault Recording Requirements

 (1) Fault recording equipment shall meet the following requirements:

-(a) Triggering for at least the following:
+(a) Either give continuous fault recording data or triggering for the following:

-(i) Neutral (residual) overcurrent; and
+(i) Neutral (residual) overcurrent of 0.2 p.u. or less of rated current transformer secondary current or the equivalent of 200-500A primary current;

-(ii) Phase under-voltage or overcurrent;
+(ii) Any phase under-voltage below 0.85 p.u. for two cycles or longer;

+(iii) Any phase overcurrent above the equipment’s maximum emergency current rating, or protective relay tripping for all protection groups;

+(iv) Deviations to the above triggering minimum requirements must be reviewed and approved by ERCOT.

+(v) Additional triggering beyond the minimums above are allowed and do not require review and approval by ERCOT.

 (b) Minimum recording rate of 16 samples per cycle; and

-(c) A single record or multiple records that include:

-(i) A pre-trigger record length of at least two cycles and a total record length of at least 30 cycles for the same trigger point; or
+(c) A single record or multiple records that include a pre-trigger record length of at least two cycles and a total record length of at least 30 cycles for the same trigger point.

-(ii) At least two cycles of the pre-trigger data, the first three cycles of post-trigger data, and the final cycle of the fault as seen by the fault recorder.

 6.1.2.2 Fault Recording and Sequence of Events Recording Equipment Location Requirements

-(1) The location criteria listed below applies to Transmission Facilities operated at or above 100 kV.
-The Facility owner(s), whether a Transmission Facility owner or Generation Resource owner, shall install fault recording and sequence of events recording equipment at the following Facilities, at a minimum:
+(1) The location criteria listed below apply to Transmission Facilities operated at or above 100 kV unless otherwise specified.
+The Facility owner shall install fault recording and sequence of events recording equipment at the following locations, at a minimum:

 (a) Locations identified by the Transmission Facility owner utilizing the methodology in Section 8, Attachment M, Selecting Buses for Capturing Sequence of Events Recording and Fault Recording Data;